lozziboy/IAW_4AF_keylock_remover/README.md

      `C:\Users\(your login user)\AppData\Local\Programs\Python\Python311`

-   *  add pyton to the program runnable from command line, to do that:
+   *  add pyton to the program runnable from command line:
      Control Panel -> System -> Edit system environment variables -> Press button "Environment variables" Select "Path" entry and click button "Edit"
      Click on "New" and paste the path of the folder where phyton.exe is located